Skip to main content

 Training and apprenticeships

-• We'll be able to contribute to some of your living expenses and apprenticeship related expenses whilst you are training.
+We'll be able to contribute to some of your living expenses and apprenticeship-related expenses whilst you're training.

-• From August 2018 care leavers will be boosted by a new £1,000 bursary payment if they choose to do an apprenticeship.
-For more information click the link below or speak to your personal adviser.
+Since August 2018, care leavers have been boosted by a new £1,000 bursary payment if they choose to do an apprenticeship.
+For more information, see apprenticeships care leavers’ bursary guidance on GOV.UK or speak to your personal adviser.

 Employment